Gempen, its History and Nature

 The Alemanni invaded the area around 270 BC, and after the departure of the Romans (410 AD), it was Alemanni territory.
 This era was followed by the Franks (Merovingians and Carolingians), the Holy Roman Empire, the Bishop of Basel and the city of Basel.

 Solothurn acquired the village and the region after the Schwabenkrieg (Swabian War) in 1499.
-Gempen changed its religion in 1526, only to return to Catholicism of Solothurn canton after the Kappelerkrieg in 1531.
+Gempen changed its religion in 1526, only to return to the Catholicism of the Solothurn canton after the Kappelerkrieg in 1531.

 Today, the village is prosperous, with Sonnhalde as its most important landmark.
 Sonnhalde is an institution for children, youths and adults with mental disabilities.